 - How to get to the Spanish Riding School

 - Tickets for the Spanish Riding School

 Here are the top things to do in Vienna on your next trip

 Schloss Schoenbrunn in Vienna, a highlight and an UNESCO World Heritage

-Schloss Schönbrunn – Inscribed on the UNESCO World Heritage List in 1996, it is not far from the city centre and easy to get to by public transportation: You can take the underground U4 (green line) and get off at Schönbrunn;
+The Schloss Schönbrunn Vienna was inscribed on the UNESCO World Heritage List in 1996, and it is perfectly located a close distance from the city centre, which make it significantly easier to get to by public transportation: All you need to do when visiting Schloss Schönbrunn is take the underground U4 (green line) and get off at Schönbrunn.

-If you plan on catching a tram, take 10, 58, and detrain at Schönbrunn.
-Otherwise, take the 10A bus and alight at Schönbrunn.
+If you plan on catching a tram, make sure to take 10, 58, and detrain at Schönbrunn.
+Otherwise, take the 10A bus and alight at Schönbrunn

 Schönbrunn is the ultimate palace experience in Vienna because the Habsburg summer palace can be found here.
 It is comparable in grandeur to Versailles and is definitely a must-see in Vienna.

-Its gardens and zoo (the oldest in the world, built for Maria Theresa’s husband in 1752) alone are worth a lengthy visit.
+Its exquisite gardens and interactive zoo (the oldest in the world, built for Maria Theresa’s husband in 1752) alone are worth a lengthy visit, so make sure that you add that to your list of the top things to do in Vienna.
 The palace has also seen its fair share of excitement over the years, including a meeting between John F. Kennedy and Nikita Khruschchev at the height of the Cold War.